RocketFuel Blockchain to Hold Investor Call on April 4, 2023

-/EIN News/ -- San Francisco, CA, March 24, 2023 (GLOBE NEWSWIRE) -- RocketFuel Blockchain Inc. (OTCQB: RKFL) (“RocketFuel” or the “Company”), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, today announced that it expects to file its 10-Q Quarterly Report for the fiscal quarter ended December 31, 2023 on or before March 31, 2023, and that it will hold a shareholder call on April 4, 2023 at 4:30pm ET to discuss its financial results.
+San Francisco, CA, March 24, 2023 (GLOBE NEWSWIRE) -- RocketFuel Blockchain Inc. RKFL ("RocketFuel" or the "Company"), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, today announced that it expects to file its 10-Q Quarterly Report for the fiscal quarter ended December 31, 2023 on or before March 31, 2023, and that it will hold a shareholder call on April 4, 2023 at 4:30pm ET to discuss its financial results.

 Fiscal Quarter Ended December 31, 2022 Conference Call